-The principles of the street hierarchy are mandatory, although their exact alignment and design will be fixed through further planning consents, on a plot by plot basis.
+The principles of the street hierarchy are evolved from the approved masterplan although their exact alignment and design will be fixed through further planning consents on a plot by plot basis with designs as illustrated in the design codes.

 New residential streets: the location of residential streets, and their junctions with Main Street have been fixed by the existing masterplan.
 They link the Main Street to development plots, form a route to off-street parking areas and are the location for on-street parking.